veera2508/Sniplet/README.md

         sniplet --start [FILEPATH]
 2. To stop Sniplet use the keyboard interrupt in the terminal

+## Help
+Use the following command to get more info about usage and configuration

+      sniplet --help

 ## Known Issues:
 1. Threads crashing if ended abruptly
 2. Residual keyboard inputs dumped after aborting (Problem with pynput)